behzodk/html_keyboard/README.md

 # html_keyboard
 keyboards in HTML
-html css
+/nhtml css
-In this code you can see beatiful design in HTML/CSS
+/nIn this code you can see beatiful design in HTML/CSS